 - Freshly grated lemon zest

-- If you don’t need this to be a vegan or vegetarian asparagus soup, you can garnish with some freshly grated parmesan cheese, swirl in some cream, dollop with Greek yogurt or top with crumbed blue cheese.
+- If you don’t need this to be a vegan or vegetarian asparagus soup, you can garnish with some freshly grated Parmesan cheese, swirl in some cream, dollop with Greek yogurt, or top with crumbled blue cheese.